ajlopez/Mass/README.md

 ## Predefined variables

 The `global` variable is special: it's the only variable that is not a local one.
-It points to root context
+It points to root context.
 ```
 # global variable
 global.a = 1